Aaron Judge Player Props: Yankees vs. Dodgers

-On Friday, Aaron Judge (.886 slugging percentage in past 10 games, including five home runs) and the New York Yankees play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+On Saturday, Aaron Judge (.743 slugging percentage in past 10 games, including five home runs) and the New York Yankees play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Mariners.
+In his most recent game he had a hitless performance (0-for-4) against the Dodgers.

 Aaron Judge Game Info & Props vs. the Dodgers